brianritchie1312/Topcat_Selenium/README.md

 #### Something about 'marionette' or " Web element reference not seen before:"

-Something is probably using port 2828, often the webdriver is still running in the background from a prior, failed test so kill it with task manager or command line.
-Try using
+Something is probably using port 2828, often the webdriver is still running in the background from a prior, failed test so kill it with task manager or try using:
 ```Shell
 netstat -tulpn | grep 2828
 ```
-Then killing the firefox processes that are shown.
-I haven't had this problem with chrome you could probably just kill any instances of chrome.
+If the process using port 2828 is firefox/marionette/geckodriver, kill it then run the script again.

 If you need port 2828 for something else, change the port number in `gecko.sh` or under `test_firefox()`.

 #### "Unable to find a matching set of capabilities"
 You probably have the wrong version of geckodriver/chromedriver for your system architecture.

   1. Delete the geckodriver/chromedriver executables
   2. Check if you are on 32bit or 64bit
   3. Add `--os {name} {bits}` to command line.
-OR download and extract the correct version into the testing directory .
+OR download and extract the correct version into the testing directory, the script will then use that one.

+*NOTE: There are no 64bit versions of chromedriver, use 32bit.*

 #### "geckodriver/gecko.sh/chromediver needs to be in system PATH"

 It doesn't but you are probably missing either the executable or the `executable_path=exc_firefox` argument from the `brower = webdriver.Firefox()` line under `test_firefox()` or the chrome version under `test_chrome()`.
 The 'exc_firefox/exc_chrome' variables should be declared a few lines above this.

 #### Test says 'Failed' even when the element/file it's searching for actually does exist
 Try finding the test within the script and finding the `time.sleep()` line just before the if/try statement.
 Then increase the time within the brackets (eg. change `time.sleep(1)` to `time.sleep(3)`).
 It could just be a slow loading/downloading speed.